Have you ever flirted with the thought of scheduling a boudoir session?

 I know I have.
 I would have jumped at the opportunity to gift sensual images to my groom when we married in 2007.
 Some twelve years later, I wish I had also done it as a keepsake of my own.

 Back then, I didn’t connect with any of the popular styles and I certainly didn’t want to pose in a risqué fashion either.
-Little did I know, however, that I would eventually grow to shoot my own style of boudoir one day.
-After all, they do say fate loves the fearless.
+Little did I know, that I would one day grow to shoot my own style of boudoir one day.
+Well, they do say fate loves the fearless.

 You see, I’ve been enamored with the idea of photographing modest, approachable boudoir for years but just kept the concept under wraps, literally.
 Who was “I” to do this?
 Why did I think I could capture boudoir when I didn’t have a photography background?
 Well, the truth is, I have been storytelling and artistically conceptualizing my whole life so *I did have a unique point of view*.
 I was the little girl who could visualize a concept and see the flourished, finished result in my mind almost immediately.
 Even today, I’m the type of creative that envisions the outcome and just goes after it.
 What drives me is the spark, not the road map.
+And TBH, I’ve never met an instruction manual that I’ve ever read.
 I love the romance of getting lost in the wonder and being moved by candid emotion and finite beautiful details.
 Funny enough, those are the same skills I bring to my photography, and what makes my approach to boudoir inherently me.
 I see the beauty before anything unfolds.

 I’m an incurable romantic.
 Always have been.